stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## Good news for the broken: Safe in God's hands
+## Good news for the Broken: Calm in the Storm

-#### As soon as Jesus was baptized, he went up out of the water.
-At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
-And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.”
-Matthew 3:16-17
+#### All the earth worships you, O Lord most high; sings praises to you, and worships your holy Name.
+Psalm 66:4